iamharisai/myfirstprj-dbt/README.md

 Welcome to your new dbt project!
+This is a hands-on lab from LinkedinLearning course by Mark

 ### Using the starter project